 As a global university, we have active collaborations with universities interested in addressing social issues in many countries.
 This includes Stockholm University and University of Warsaw with whom students have the opportunity to visit in person through our annual international programme.
 We are partners in the International Social Worker Exchange Partnership between Birmingham, Hamburg and Chicago which enables practitioners to learn from colleagues working in other countries.
 We have institutional relationships with other research-intensive universities across the world through our membership of the Universitas 21 network .
 The department regularly hosts seminars from international leaders in research, policy and practice issues related to social work and social care.
 Our academics are editors of a number of international journals.

 Alongside generating knowledge and educating future and current practitioners and others, the department has direct engagement with providers, commissioners and policy makers regarding their work to design and deliver new models of support.
+An example of such activity is our research and education regarding leadership in social work.
 Our evaluations explore the impact and implementation of local and national programmes in order to improve the current approach and provide valuable learning for the future.
 We are core members of regional partnerships including the West Midlands Teaching Partnership and the West Midlands Workforce Alliance for Adult Social Care.
-We work with other parts of the University of Birmingham to maximise our impact, such developing the Centre for Leadership in Health and Social Care.
-This includes a specific workstream focused on Leadership in Social Work.
+We also work with other parts of the University of Birmingham to maximise our impact.